And what a beautiful view!!

 Our main course was pork saltimbocca wrapped in pancetta and sage leaves, then sauteed with grapes and white wine.

-Dessert was a microwaveable custard made by Eli, and topped with simmered peaches carefully peeled by Jake.
+Dessert was custard (made in the microwave!) by Eli, and topped with simmered peaches carefully peeled by Jake.

-Mike and I each had a shot of homemade orange liquor.
+Mike and I each got to savor a shot of homemade orange liquor.
 With several bottles of open wine and homemade grappa, the only regret of this cooking class is that we didn’t take a taxi!

 Each of the four courses reflects the summer season, and each one tastes totally different.
 And we didn’t use ANY oregano.

-This cooking class was perfect.
-Why does it keep being true, that our new experiences keep getting better?
-Because now I believe once again, that spending the afternoon under the hazy summer sun with Letizia in her Umbrian kitchen, has been the best one yet!
+Letizia’s cooking class was perfect, better than anything we could have imagined.
+Why does it keep being true, that whatever karma we’ve laced into our lives keeps coming back to us through travel?
+Because I feel once again, that spending the afternoon under the hazy summer sun with Letizia in her Umbrian kitchen, has been the best family experience yet.